Waffle House has a ‘secret’ plate-marking system for keeping track of your order - NewsBreak

 Boss said the system was first developed by Waffle House’s cooks in the early days of the restaurant, but evolved over the years as the menu grew.

 “Back in the day, our gill operators cooked from memory.
 And over time, a few of them here and there would create their own little [plate markings],” she said.
-“Now it’s a system that’s taught.”Could treatment get rid of peanut allergies in kids?
+“Now it’s a system that’s taught.”Taco Bell launches ‘taco subscription service’ for $10 per month

 Back on TikTok, many commenters questioned why the chain didn’t simply use tickets, or why the system is “so complicated.”